 Maestro Ken Lam and the Charleston Symphony set the stage for a virtual concert at the West Beach Conference Center.
 Commemorating the year of Ludwig van Beethoven’s 250th birthday, the orchestra will perform the composer’s fourth symphony in conjunction with their season performances at the Gaillard downtown of his other symphonies.
 The program will also feature works by Rossini and Mozart.

 The Charleston Symphony is the cornerstone of Charleston’s art scene and is helmed by Lam, winner of the 2011 Memphis Symphony Orchestra’s International Conducting Competition and recipient of the 2015 Johns Hopkins University Global Achievement Award.

-Registrants will receive a link to the concert on Thursday, March 18 by 7:00 p.m. to view until Thursday, March 25 at 7:00 p.m.
+Registrants will receive instructions to access the concert to view until Thursday, March 25 at 7:00 p.m.